- Yes, dogs can eat lobster meat as a treat ✔️

 There are many other types of seafood that dogs can eat safely.
 These include salmon, cod, tilapia, shrimp, and crab.
-All of these options are high in protein and omega-3 fatty acids, which can promote a healthy coat and skin.
+All of these options are high in protein and omega-3 fatty acids, which can promote a healthy coat and skin (as well as relieve the symptoms of osteoarthritis).
 They’re also low in saturated fat, making them a healthier choice than red meat.

 If your dog has never eaten seafood before, start with a small portion and see how they react.
 Some dogs can be sensitive to shellfish, so it’s best to play it safe.